 What is the format of the CADC classes?

-The CADC courses are offered in either an in-person evening, online, or hybrid format, in compliance with the educational requirements to obtain a CADC in Iowa.
+The CADC courses are offered in predominantly an in-person evening format, in compliance with the educational requirements to obtain a CADC in Iowa.

 Is there a preferred entry point into the CADC Certification Education program?

 Students can begin the program in either the Fall (with Foundations of Addiction Counseling), or in the Spring (with Addictions).

 How long does it take to complete the program?